cis-ds/course-site/content/homework/programming/index.md

 #### Let's recap the requirements for your function

 * Give it a meaningful name
 * It should take a single argument - the filepath to the data file.
-[Chapter 8 of *R for Data Science*](http://r4ds.had.co.nz/workflow-projects.html) explains directory structures and how to access files in a project. **Review this.** You will be marked down if your function requires an absolute file path such as `/Users/soltoffbc/Projects/Computing for Social Sciences/teach/homework/hw04`
+[Chapter 8 of *R for Data Science*](http://r4ds.had.co.nz/workflow-projects.html) explains directory structures and how to access files in a project. **Review this.** You will be marked down if your function requires an absolute file path such as `/Users/soltoffbc/Projects/Computing for Information Science/homework/hw04`
 * Do not try and run the iterative operation inside of the function.
 Technically this can work, but it is far harder to fix errors and write the body of the function if you are performing both tasks simultaneously.
 * The output of the function should be a **tidy data frame for a single country, pared down to 2-4 substantive variables you will analyze**.